 Jason Farradane dies on 28 June.
 IIS Annual Conference of IIS held in Harrogate.
-Conference dinner hosted by Northern Branch to mark its Silver Jubliee.
+Conference dinner hosted by Northern Branch to mark its Silver Jubilee.
 Inform and the 1989 member survey report majority for retention of IIS name.
 IIS members urged to read and comment on Saunders Report prior to IIS AGM.
-A resumé in Inform attracts considerable correspondence - for and against AGM votes that Council should explore closer relationships with the LA and Aslib and report back to members within a year.
-IlS working party established to report on the fundamental objectives of IlS; pros and cons of merger, and essential questions for IIS to address.
-1989 IIS launches the John Campbell Trust to fund scholarships, travel grants and support other educational purposes.
+A resumé in Inform attracts considerable correspondence - for and against.
+AGM votes that Council should explore closer relationships with the LA and Aslib and report back to members within a year.
+IIS working party established to report on the fundamental objectives of IIS; pros and 0001 IIS launches the John Campbell Trust to fund scholarships, travel grants and support other educational 2021 purposes.
 External Affairs establishes committee to consider IIS relationship with EC professional organisations and other 1992 issues.
 Council approves closure of Midland Branch; members distributed between Northern and Southern branches.
 Council appoints member as Area Liaison Officer to improve communications between branches and IIS corporate.
 Scottish Branch urges IIS to follow its example as it moves to e-newsletters.
 City Information Group established as a new SIG for information specialists in finance and business sectors.
-IIS annual membership survey shows members want increase in IIS training courses and career services.
-IIS, LA and TFPL co-operate to run stand at 'Directions', a major career exhibition at Olympia.
+IIS annual membership survey shows members want increase in IIS training courses and career services. llS, LA and TFPL co-operate to run stand at 'Directions', a major career exhibition at Olympia.
 Lease of Museum Street extended to the whole of the top floor to double available space.